jacek-korzemski/jacek-korzemski/README.md

 # My most valuable app

-Is this one: https://github.com/jacek-korzemski/youtube-music-app-front (frontend) and this one: https://github.com/jacek-korzemski/youtube-music-app-back (backend) (production: http://react.metalmusic.pl/)
+Is this one: https://github.com/jacek-korzemski/react-music-app-2 (frontend) feeded by less valuable custom api from here: https://github.com/jacek-korzemski/youtube-music-app-back (backend).

-## UPDATE

-Right now, I'm reworking the whole front app, you can see WIP here: https://github.com/jacek-korzemski/react-music-app-2 First of all, I want to make it with TypeScript and use my skills that I've learned since last year.
+Presented repository is rework of my dream app.
+Its old version is right now on production: here http://react.metalmusic.pl/ First of all, I want to make it with TypeScript and use my skills that I've learned since last year.

 ## About the app